MEASURING TRANSFORMATION IN REAL TIME

 Safe Water, Sanitation Prevent Leading Cause of Death in Children

 “I have not come across the death of a child from diarrhea for the past two years.”

 – Community Health Worker, west arsi

 In 2015, Lifewater began implementing VHV in West Arsi.
-Two and half years later, on-the-ground staff conducted a statistically significant endline survey to measure progress on indicators such as safe water access and childhood health.
+Two and half years later, staff conducted a statistically significant endline survey to measure progress on indicators such as safe water access and childhood health.

 The results?
 Less than 1% reported having a child with diarrhea in the 7 days prior to the survey.
 Safe water and sanitation can virtually eliminate diarrheal disease, saving countless young lives in the process.READ MORE >